qads-development/QADS-Backend/README.md

 # QADS.cloud Rust Back-end
-Although our account system is based on Firestore, Suite and Dashboard use the Rust Back-end to store data.
-However, we are currently working on moving accounts to a Rust backend.
+Although our account system is based on Firestore, Suite and Dashboard use the Rust back-end to store data.

 QADS.cloud is not a company and does not hold any copyrights, so you are free to use this code as you see fit.
 We appreciate attribution.